 In this post, I want to show you one possible and uncomplicated way, how CFD meshes for curved pipes can be generated with the Salome Software.
-For this demonstration, I used the Salome Version 9.3.0 on my Linux Fedora machine was used.
+For this demonstration, the Salome version 9.3.0 on my Linux Fedora machine was used.
 Unfortunately, at this time I was not aware the new Shaper module exists.
 Therefore, all the 3D design work has been done by using the older GEO module.

-The mesh and the simulated CFD data will be later used as a basis for my next tutorial about Visualization with ParaView.
-It would be desirable to have a fully automated and robust meshing work-flow, but at the moment we are still a few steps away from that.
-I’m going to explain what’s the reason for that at the end of this article.
+The featured mesh and the simulated CFD data will later serve as a basis for my next tutorial about visualization with the ParaView tool.
+Generally, it would be desirable to have a fully automated and robust meshing work-flow.
+However, currently, we are still a few steps away from that.
+In conclusion, I’m going to explain what’s the reason for that at the end of this article.

 Instead of a detailed step by step instruction, I will only focus on some essential steps here.
-Let me know if you have any questions or need some support when creating the 3D model or the mesh.
-If desired, we can schedule an online meeting to clarify all issues.
-Feel free to visit our Salome CAE Group on Facebook and discuss the topic there as well.
+So, let me know if you have any questions or need some support when creating the 3D model or the mesh.
+If desired, we can also schedule an online meeting to clarify all issues.
+Moreover, feel free to visit our Salome CAE Group on Facebook and discuss the topic there as well.

 And if you can’t wait and would like to investigate the 3D model and the mesh immediately, so visit my Google Drive Page and download the complete project files from there.
-The data is also available in STL format and can be opened with a simple Viewer.
-Check my overview with available OpenSource Tools if you’re looking for an uncomplicated way to open it!
+Apart from this, the data is also available in STL format and can be opened with a simple Viewer: Check my overview with available OpenSource Tools if you’re looking for an appropriate tool!

 3D modeling and meshing strategy for simple pipes

 As an example, I decided to choose a curved pipe with a continuous notch, which might indicate a weld seam.
-I know already from experience, that for the creation of Hexa elements, the geometry must be divided into appropriate blocks, which consists of
+The official Salome documentation gives already some hints, that for the creation of Hex elements, the geometry must be divided into appropriate blocks.

 - 8 vertices